 - Encourage women of all ages to engage in the digital world

 - Protect the Internet from a two-tiered content system

 - Overturn Citizens United

-Objective: Pass legislation and engage in practices that ensure that the environments in which women and families live are affordable, healthy, and safe, with access to nutritious food
+11. Livable Conditions: Pass legislation and engage in practices that ensure that the environments in which women and families live are affordable, healthy, and safe, with access to nutritious food.

 - Create an independent Illinois Environmental Justice Commission